Skip to main content

 Tours

-The site is entirely self-guided, but for a more in-depth experience visitors can take a 45-minute guided tour at 11:00, staff permitting.
+The site is entirely self-guided, but for a more in-depth experience visitors can request a 45-minute guided tour, staff permitting.
+Please call the site in advance to discuss guided tour options.

 Effective October 1, 2019 a suggested cash donation of $2 per adult, $1 for children ages 5-12 and seniors is requested for guided tours of the Vance Birthplace.
 This request does not apply to scheduled school group tours or activities.
 Admission to the site and self-guided tours remain free.